 WordPress themes are the basic design template you build a WordPress site on.
 And because WordPress is such a popular CMS, you have thousands of eCommerce theme options to choose from.
 Some are free, and some come at a cost.

-When perusing themes for your website make sure you find one that’s compatible with the eCommerce software you chose, responsive, and well suited to the website you have in mind.
+When perusing themes for your website make sure you find one that’s compatible with the WordPress eCommerce plugin you chose, responsive, and well suited to the website you have in mind.
 If you work with a graphic designer to build your website, they’ll likely have favorite themes to recommend.

 Where to Find WordPress eCommerce Themes